In the mood for brunch or coffee? Here's our edit of the best cafes in Singapore...

 34. Bodacious Bar & Bistro

-Big, bold and bodacious best describes this under-the-radar cafe’s grub – think lobster roll, slow-cooked lamb shank with red wine sauce and crispy pork belly.
+Big, bold and bodacious best describes this under-the-radar cafe’s grub – think lobster roll, wine-braised lamb and duck confit.
 Major plus points for the floor-to-ceiling windows and breezy atmosphere despite the industrial decor style.
 And if you’re there at the right time, you can catch live music acts.

 Best cafes in Singapore: Holland Village

 This famous cafe has it all: sleek decor and Insta-worthy desserts.
-Indulge your sweet tooth with the iconic soft-serve ice cream that comes in seasonal flavours like strawberry milk with meringue, raspberry rose and lychee, butterscotch almond and more.
+Indulge your sweet tooth with the iconic soft-serve ice cream that comes in seasonal flavours.
 Keep a lookout for new interesting flavours on its Instagram page, too!
 We highly recommend pairing your scoop of ice cream with the crispy waffles – that’s the quintessential Sunday Folks experience.

 Sunday Folks, #01-52, Chip Bee Gardens, 44 Jalan Merah Saga, Singapore 278116

 We love Baker & Cook for its delish brunches, fab bakes and irresistible desserts.
-The cafe offers both savoury and sweet dishes worthy of all the calories.
-Don’t miss out on the chocolate truffle doughnut, savoury cheese twist and salted caramel macaron!
+The Holland Village cafe offers both savoury and sweet dishes worthy of all the calories.
+Don’t miss out on the chocolate croissants, savoury cheese twist and salted jam bombolini!

 Best cafes in Singapore: Hougang

 For an afternoon of coffee and chill, make this your go-to.
-It offers a full brunch menu, with signatures like the big breakfast – creamy scrambled eggs, sautéed mushrooms, baked beans, cherry tomatoes and all that jazz.
-Or hop in at lunchtime for spicy dakgalbi chicken scramble.
+It offers a full brunch menu, with signatures like the big breakfast: creamy scrambled eggs, sautéed mushrooms, baked beans, bacon and all that jazz.
+Or hop in at lunchtime for spicy kimchi fried rice or wonda army stew.

-A quick stroll from Kovan MRT, the laidback cafe offers brunch classics such as eggs benedict, croissants and sammies.
-For a neighbourhood haunt, the craft beer selection is pretty decent too – it’s got six beers categorised into different types.
+A quick stroll from Kovan MRT, the laidback cafe offers brunch classics such as crab cake benedict, croissants and sammies.
+For a neighbourhood haunt, the craft beer selection is pretty decent too – it’s got beers categorised into different types.

 Lola’s Cafe, 5 Simon Road, Singapore 545893

-A gem of a find, Lickers is the perfect spot for a sweet midnight rendezvous, as it stays open till 2am.
-You won’t spot any synthetic flavourings or off-the-shelf mixes in the house-made ice cream, which we love for its wacky flavours such as Yakult oreo and oolong lavender.
-Yup, we’ve tried the former and let’s just say, we’re sold.
-If you’re not up to travel all the way to Hougang, the store delivers too!
+A gem of a find, Lickers is the perfect spot for a sweet midnight rendezvous as it stays open till 2am.
+You won’t spot any synthetic flavourings or off-the-shelf mixes in the house-made ice cream, which we love for its wacky flavours.
+If you’re not up to travel all the way to Hougang, the store delivers too.